cook348/ProgramingBitcoin/Notes.md

     - Base58 is on the way out in favor of Bech32, currently only used in Segwit

 WIF (Wallet Import Format) - used to transfer the private key (not typically broadcast of course, but used to transfer the secret from one wallet to another.  )

+# End of Day 1 Reflections
+I feel like I got through a lot today.
+I'm sure having read this far in the book already even if I didn't do the exercises helped prevent me from getting too bogged down in the math.
+The really understand the new concepts (which I feel I do well enough to get by, but not to teach it) one could expect to get through the first two chapters in a day.
+Though honestly, I'm not sure how critical they are depending on what you want to do with what you have learned.